rustyeddy/rustyeddy.com/content/iot-project/collection-station/_index.md

 date: 2021-01-13
 url: collection-station
 description: >
-    The Collection and Control Station (CS) is capable of gathering data from attached sensors.
-It publishes the sensor data to the Hub via MQTT data channels.
-The CS also subscribes to the MQTT command channels to cause the CS to switch connected sprinkler relays..
+    The Collection and Control Stations are small wireless devices outfitted with environmental sensors to collect then publish data via MQTT to the Hub running the application.
+The CS also control relays to manage lighting.
+These little embedded devices usually run on battery and can form self configured mesh networks.
-weight: 10
+weight: 30
 git: https://github.com/sensorstation/ssesp
 ---